Right of entry

-If reception is unattended in an emergency you can contact the duty staff member on 5533 after office hours.
+If reception is unattended in an emergency you can contact the duty Sub-Warden on 6092 after office hours.

 Residents are expected to observe lock-up procedures and cooperate with programmes designed to maintain the security of residents.
 The University “Campus Watch” Security department is on duty 24 hours per day, seven days a week.

-It is your responsibility to ensure that your keys and sil key are kept secure while in your possession.
+It is your responsibility to ensure that your keys and card are kept secure while in your possession.
 If you do lose your keys, you will be charged for replacement keys and tag, and the lock if necessary.

 The replacement cost for a set of lost keys is $30 per key and $30 per tag.

 If you lock yourself out of your room a staff member will let you in.

 For security reasons keys are to be handed in during semester breaks if you are going to be away from the College.
 If keys are not handed in and/or advise leaving dates then you will not receive any food rebates for that period.
 It is a good idea to hand your keys in if leaving the College for any length of time.